-The potentially feasible and reasonable noise barriers meet the FDOT's cost per benefit criteria with a preliminary cost of under the \$42,000 per benefited receptor criterion.
+The potentially feasible and reasonable noise barriers meet the FDOT's criteria with a preliminary cost of under the \$42,000 per benefited receptor criterion.
 Nine noise barrier systems are a potentially viable abatement measure at 12 communities along the project limits and will be given further consideration during the design phase of this project.
 Refer to the NSR for a listing of potential noise walls.
 Locations of the walls are pictured on aerial maps in the NSR.

-FTE is committed to the construction of feasible and reasonable noise abatement measures.
-Nine potentially feasible and reasonable noise barrier systems have been identified for this project in the NSRcontingent upon the following conditions:
+FTE is committed to the construction of feasible and reasonable noise abatement measures at nine potentially feasible and reasonable noise barrier systems identified in the NSR contigent upon the following conditions: